umbraco/UmbracoDocs/Reference/Config/customErrorPages/index.md

 ## In-code error page handling

 One way is to watch for error events and serve corresponding pages via C# code.
-Please refer to the following page for an example - [Custom 404 handlers](../404handlers/).
+Please refer to the [Custom 404 handlers](../404handlers/) article for an example.

 ## Config file handling